ShikaSan/Project-Euler-Problem-1-Solution/README.md

 # Project Euler Problem 1 Solution
- The solution to the first problem of Project Euler.
+My solution to the first problem of Project Euler.